The “stack” command allows us to install and remove packages or tools installed by Webinoly on the server.

 sudo stack <option> <option2>

-sudo stack -nginx sudo stack -mysql -notools sudo stack -lemp sudo stack -pma -purge sudo stack -purge-server-all sudo stack -php-ver=7.0
+sudo stack -nginx sudo stack -lemp sudo stack -pma -purge sudo stack -purge-server-all sudo stack -php-ver=7.3

 How can I install and configure all the necessary packages for my web server?

-If you still do not install Webinoly I recommend you first read the documentation about the installation and that way just by executing a command you can have your web server fully configured.
+If you still do not install Webinoly, I recommend you first read the documentation about the installation.
+That way, just by executing a command, you can have your web server fully configured.

-If you decided to do a manual installation, although it is not the recommended option, it will allow you to choose in a personalized way which packages are installed and configured on your server.
+If you decided to do a manual installation it would allow you to choose which packages are installed and configured on your server.

 sudo stack -html